dank101/4.4BSD-Lite2/README.md

 able to release 4.4BSD-Lite.
 We strongly recommend that you replace any Net/2 source or binary code with 4.4BSD-Lite.

-     The 4.4BSD-Lite software is copyrighted by the  Univer- sity  of  California and others, but may be freely redistri- buted without fee.
+The 4.4BSD-Lite software is copyrighted by the  University
+of  California and others, but may be freely redistri- buted without fee.
 It is available to anyone  and  requires no previous license from AT&T, Novell/USL, or The Regents of the University of  California.
 The  distribution  includes